SOAR & Playbook Engine

 Available Playbooks

-AuroraSOC ships with six pre-built playbooks:
+In dummy mode, AuroraSOC ships with six showcase playbooks:

 | Playbook | Trigger | Actions | Approval Required |